indexsupply/golden-axe/fe/src/static/docs/index.md

 select "from", "to", value from transfer where chain = 8453
 ```

-The response will contain a cursor indicating that the chain `8453` was at block `42` at the time of query execution.
+The response will contain a cursor indicating that the chain `8453` was at block `42` at the time of query execution and block `43` is the next to be requested.

 ```
 [
   {
-    "cursor": "8453-42",
+    "cursor": "8454-43",
     "columns": [...],
     "rows": [[...], ...]
   }